ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/06-prims-algorithm.md

 ### Invariants
  -->

-### Prim's algorithm – priority queue implementation
+### Priority queue implementation of Prim's algorithm

 ::: TODO
 - can be removed if we use the generic algorithm?